Thun: Public transport

-The main node for public transport in Thun is Thun railway station.
+Thun's main node for public transport is Thun railway station.
 Here public transport bus service, both within the urban area and connecting Thun with nearby towns, is provided by Verkehrsbetriebe STI.
 Intercity passenger rail service is provided by BLS AG and by Swiss Federal Railways (SBB CFF FFS).
 BLS also operates passenger ships on Lake Thun, which reach the station by means of the Thun ship canal.